Usability testing questions

 As much as we like to think our designs will be useful for everyone, they won’t be.
 Instead, we need to focus our attention on users that will be the most likely to use the product – our target audience.

-To do that, you need to find the right participants for your test by asking pre-test (otherwise known as “screening”) questions.
+To do that, you need to find the right participants for your test by asking screening questions.

 So first, define the type of people you want to involve in your usability tests.
 Then, to find those people, you can ask “about you” questions to filter your pool of users.
 These questions are usually about demographics, background, and experience.